markjfisher/advent-of-code-rust/README.md

     cargo build --release
     cargo run --release

+To run tests:

+    cargo test

 ## New days

-cargo_aoc can be used to get your input data, you need to set your aoc web session id with
+cargo-aoc can be used to get your input data, you need to set your aoc web session id with

     cargo aoc credentials -s {token}  # get this from Application tab in chrome tools for aoc website